nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 * endpoint config -- contains information about how the WMTS and TWMS endpoints should be set up in Apache.
-* layer config(s) -- contains information about each of the layers to be configured.

 Note that Apache must be restarted for new configurations to take effect.
 This command may need to be run as `sudo` depending on the permission settings for